 “Much of medicine today is focused on quality of life, not just life saving,” she said.

-As of June 2022, 20 states have passed fertility insurance coverage laws, 14 of those which include IVF coverage.
+As of June 2022, 20 states have passed fertility insurance coverage laws, 14 of which specifically include IVF coverage.
 Twelve states have fertility preservation laws for iatrogenic infertility.
 Last year, the city of Pittsburgh began offering employees two cycles of IVF, saying monthly employee insurance contributions will not rise for those using the benefit.

 And most of the existing infertility coverage is at the HMO level because of state mandates, said Moss of Consumers’ Checkbook.